UPPER DUBLIN TRAVEL PROGRAM

 4. REGISTRATION & TRYOUTS:

 · Registration and Tryout Fee.
 Registration for the following seasons program will open in January and conclude at end of February.
-There is currently a $200.00 registration fee PLUS a $30.00 non-refundable tryout fee paid to the Club to register a youth soccer player for the Travel program.
+For the Fall 2021-Spring 2022 season, a $225.00 registration fee PLUS a $30.00 non-refundable tryout fee paid to the Club to register a youth soccer player for the Travel program.
 This is a once a year fee paid during the registration period.
 The fee is subject to change on an annual basis.
 This fee does not cover trainer/coach fees as mentioned below and it does not include player uniform costs.
-The $200.00 registration fee is payable upon acceptance of a roster spot on our travel fee and is non-refundable after acceptance.
+The $225.00 registration fee is payable upon acceptance of a roster spot on our travel fee and is non-refundable after acceptance.

 · Tryouts.
-One time a year, beginning in March and/or April, the Club will hold tryouts for travel teams.
-These tryouts are for the purpose of making teams for the following seasons – the upcoming Fall season through the following Spring Season of the next year.
-A travel player has to try out and make the team each year to be a part of our program.
-Each age group will typically hold 2 days of tryouts and players are required to attend at least one try out.
-The Club’s goal is for players to find out if they made a team by the end of March or early April.
+The tryout period for the Fall 2021-Spring 2022 season will likely take place in March and run through April.
+These tryouts are for the purpose of making teams for the following season – the upcoming Fall season through the following Spring Season of the next year.
+A travel player must try out and make the team each year to be a part of our program.
+Each age group will typically hold 2 days of tryouts and players are required to attend at least one try out which will likely take place in March.
+Players may be asked to attend an additional try out session in April at the request of the professional coach.
+The Club’s goal is for players to find out if they made a team in early May.
+For our youngest age group, the U8s, tryouts will be held in Mid-May with rosters announced in late May.
 Each age group will carry a maximum of two teams per age group unless the Board of Directors decides otherwise.
 Our roster sizes are restricted by US Soccer’s guidelines.
 The Club may decide to roster less than the maximum for certain teams in order to permit more game playing time for players.

-Tryouts are run solely by our professional trainers.
-Current Professional Coach and/or trainers for each respective age groups will select the teams.
-Teams are selected based on both tryout evaluations and player ratings from the Fall season.
+Try outs are run solely by our professional trainers.
+Current Professional Coaches for each respective age groups will select the teams.
+Teams are selected based on both tryout evaluations and player evaluations from the prior season.
+Player evaluations from the prior season will be of larger importance than the try out evaluation for returning players.
 All teams will require final approval from the Club’s Travel Director.

 · UDSC Playing Up Policy.
 All Players wishing to try out up must have written approval by the Travel Director prior to tryouts.